tindzk/blog/articles/transliteration.md

 1. [Grapheme](https://en.wikipedia.org/wiki/Grapheme) similarity, or
 2. [Phoneme](https://en.wikipedia.org/wiki/Phoneme) similarity

-An example for grapheme similarity is the Latin letter *m*, which could be mapped onto the Slavic *м*, or the letter *b*, which could be mapped onto *в*.
+An example for grapheme similarity is the Latin letter *m*, which could be mapped onto the Cyrillic *м*, or the letter *b*, which could be mapped onto *в*.

-Phoneme similarity, on the other hand, establishes a relationship based on sounds: for example, the Cyrillic *x* could be mapped onto *h* (as in house) or *kh* (as in khaki).
+Phoneme similarity, on the other hand, establishes a relationship based on sounds: for example, the Cyrillic *л* is mapped onto *l*.
 It is said that these two letters are homophones.
+There are also Cyrillic letters without a straightforward English analogue: *x* is commonly mapped onto *h* (as in *house*) or *kh* (pronunced like *ch* in *loch*).

 For instance, the Russian *hacker* (хакер) can be transliterated as either *xakep* (graphemes) or *haker* (phonemes).